 Take an organized excursion

 It's easy and convenient although definitely pricier and less adventurous than going it alone.
 You also have less flexibility as the excursions are not daily.
 On the other hand, you can visit Montenegro's three main destinations: Herceg Novi, Kotor and Budva.
-Viator is the most reliable company to offer this excursion and you can book online.
+Book a Tour to Montenegro.

 Take a bus

 There are two or three daily buses to but it takes careful planning to work in all three destinations on a day trip.
 If you have to choose, I recommend taking the 10am bus to Kotor and returning in the afternoon, possibly with a stop at Herceg Novi. (see the current bus schedule)

 This is by far the easiest approach as it allows you to visit all three destinations.
 You can rent a car in Dubrovnik.
 As long as you have the green insurance card, there's no problem taking your car to Montenegro and you do not need a cross-border card.
 Do not expect to drop off your rental in Montenegro however.
 Few car rental agencies allow this.

 Montenegro is cheaper than Dubrovnik, especially when it comes to restaurants.
 Note that Montenegro has adopted the euro as the official currency.
 Croatian Kuna is widely accepted but it's more economical to pay with the euro.
 ATMs are plentiful but credit cards are not widely accepted except to pay for accommodation.